Mariana Renata: Career

-In addition to modelling career, Mariana Renata has appeared in several music videos.
-In 2003, Dantec was featured in the Asian-market version of Josh Groban's She's Out of My Life and Indonesian-market version of Filipino band Rivermaya Balisong music videos.
-The following year, Dantec was chosen as the new brand ambassador for Lux.
+She has also appeared in several music videos.
+In 2003, she was featured in the Asian-market version of Josh Groban's "She's Out of My Life" and Indonesian-market version of Filipino band Rivermaya's "Balisong" music videos.

+The following year, she was chosen as the new brand ambassador for Lux.

-In 2005, Mariana Renata landed her first film, taking a supporting role in Joko Anwar's romantic comedy Janji Joni.
-The film was screening at the 2005 Tokyo International Film Festival.
-She won Most Favorite Supporting Actress at the MTV Indonesia Movie Awards for her first performance in the film.
-Dantec next appeared as a cameo in the 2006 television series Dunia Tanpa Koma.
-That same year, Mariana Renata took her first lead role as an eclectic girl who tries to pair off her best friend with a bookshop owner in a short film The Matchmaker, directed by Cinzia Puspita Rini and produced by Nia Dinata.
-The film had its international premiere at The 11th Busan International Film Festival in Asian Shorts segment.
+In 2005, Renata landed her first film, taking a supporting role in Joko Anwar's romantic comedy Janji Joni.
+The film was screened at the 2005 Tokyo International Film Festival.
+She won "Most Favorite Supporting Actress" at the MTV Indonesia Movie Awards for her performance.

+Renata next appeared in a cameo role in the 2006 television series Dunia Tanpa Koma.
+That same year, she took her first lead role as an eclectic girl who tries to pair off her best friend with a bookshop owner in the short film The Matchmaker, directed by Cinzia Puspita Rini and produced by Nia Dinata.
+The film had its international premiere at the 11th Busan International Film Festival in the Asian Shorts division.

-Mariana Renata then took a break from acting to finish her master's degree at the University of New South Wales.
-After she graduated in 2010, Dantec settled in Australia and traveled to Central American countries for a year.
+Renata then took a break from acting to finish her master's degree at the University of New South Wales.
+After she graduated in 2010, she settled in Australia and traveled to Central American countries for a year.

-Since 2011, has been residing in New York City where she is represented by Wilhelmina Models and Innovative Artists modeling agencies.
+Since 2011, she has lived in New York City, where she is represented by Wilhelmina Models and Innovative Artists modeling agencies.

-Mariana Renata then reunited with co-star Nicholas Saputra, eight years after Janji Joni, in a South Korean-Indonesian joint production film Someone’s Wife in the Boat of Someone’s Husband; a part of Jeonju International Film Festival's Jeonju Digital Project.
-The film was screened at the 2013 Locarno Film Festival, as well.
+Renata reunited with co-star Nicholas Saputra eight years after Janji Joni, in the South Korean-Indonesian joint production film Someone's Wife in the Boat of Someone's Husband; the film was a part of Jeonju International Film Festival's Jeonju Digital Project.
+It was also screened at the 2013 Locarno Film Festival.

-In January 2014, Mariana Renata became the guest judge in Asia's Next Top Model Season 2 where she was also introduced as the face of TRESemmé for South-east Asia region.
-The following year, Mariana Renata for the third time acted opposite Nicholas Saputra in LINE's web series Nic And Mar.
-A story about rekindled lovers, it was released in March 2015 and aired weekly on Thursday and Friday through Line Story official account.
+In January 2014, Renata was a guest judge on Asia's Next Top Model Season 2, where she was also introduced as the face of TRESemmé for South-east Asia region.
+The following year, Renata for the third time acted opposite Nicholas Saputra in LINE's web series Nic and Mar.
+A story about rekindled lovers, it was released in March 2015 and aired weekly on Thursday and Friday through the Line Story official account.

-In 2016, Mariana Renata participated in the International Labour Organization's campaign in promoting voluntary counselling and HIV testing for workers.
+In 2016, Renata participated in the International Labour Organization's campaign in promoting voluntary counselling and HIV testing for workers.
 She joined other artists and athletes around the world in the ILO's “Voice of the Voiceless” initiative to give voice to people living with HIV/AIDS who are not able to tell their own stories.
-In the campaign video, Mariana Renata lent her voice for the real-life story of Yohana, a plantation worker from Indonesia who found out she was HIV positive after getting tested at work.
-Mariana Renata's participation in this initiative was pro-bono.
+In the campaign video, Renata lent her voice for the real-life story of Yohana, a plantation worker from Indonesia who found out she was HIV positive after getting tested at work.
+Renata's participation in this initiative was pro-bono.
 She noted, "Many people living with HIV have no access to information and to care as well as treatment.
 Even in many countries they lose their rights to employment".